microsoft/pxt-arcade/docs/skillmap/shark/shark4a-simple.md

 ---

-- :question: Looking at what you have already done, can you figure out how to animate the shark back to the right when the **left arrow** is **released**?
+- :question: Looking at what you have already done, can you figure out how to change the animation back to the right when the **left** button is **released**?

 ```blocks